An7One/growth7/Design/SystemDesign/Notes/ByBook/MartinKleppmannDesignDataIntensiveApplication/Part2DistributedData/Ch07Transactions/Sec02WeakIsolationLevels.md

 #### Implementing snapshot isolation

-A key principle of snapshot isolation is that <i>readers never block writers, and writers never block readers</i>.
+A key principle of snapshot isolation is that _readers never block writers, and writers never block readers_.

 #### Visibility rules for observing a consistent snapshot

-#### Indexes and snapshot isolation
+#### Indices nd snapshot isolation

 #### Repeatable read and naming confusion